SpektraSystems/CloudLabs-Catalog-Release-Notes/Release-Notes/Microsoft-Branded-Catalog-Release-Notes.md

   * Minor Updates:

-    * Retierd - SAP on Microsoft Cloud Workshop - Removed lab from the Microsoft Branded Catalog and the ERM Portal.
+    * Retired - SAP on Microsoft Cloud Workshop - Removed lab from the Microsoft Branded Catalog and the ERM Portal.
     * Updated the lab titles for Microsoft Defnder for Cloud V1 & V2:
       * Version -1 > Title: **Microsoft Defender for Cloud - Security Posture Management**
       * Version - 2 >Title: **Microsoft Defender for Cloud - AI Workload Protection**